 I hope the three tips I have suggested will help you in your quest to learn and remember idioms.
 Like I have mentioned before, the best way to internalise new vocabulary is to use it, either in your speech or writing.
 As such, don’t just limit the idioms you have learnt for the Vocabulary MCQ section.
 You should actively use them in your compositions as well as in your oral interactions.
 Used appropriately, they will definitely help to add colour to your work.

-Till we meet again, go forth and have fun with idioms!
+Till we meet again, go forth and have learning idioms!